On linear response for discontinuous perturbations of smooth endomorphisms: Introduction

+The rightmost term in the equation above is the push-forward of the measure obtained by integration along the diagonal of the square.
+The diagonal appears because it is where the inhomogeneities of mass in \(( \cL^A_t 1 - 1)/t\) concentrate.

+In order to treat the general case, a complete theory for using standard pairs in the setting of hyperbolic piecewise smooth endomorphisms must be developed first.
+Toward this goal, we introduce an alternative coupling method with respect to the literature, which simplifies the standard arguments by avoiding the use of stable/unstable holonomies on Cantor sets (e.g. \cite{C99}).

 If such a theory is completed, it should be possible to apply it to manifold new cases.
-This may even allow investigating the situation in which the unperturbed SRB is not absolutely continuous or studying Lipschitz's dependence of the conditional survival probability for small holes in hyperbolic systems.
+This may even allow investigating the situation in which the unperturbed SRB measure is not absolutely continuous or studying Lipschitz dependence of the conditional survival probability for small holes in hyperbolic systems.

 The paper is structured as follows: Section \ref{sec:setting} is devoted to presenting the class of maps and perturbations that we care about and the results.
 In Section \ref{sec:Lip} we prove Theorem \ref{thm:Lip} about Lipschitz dependence.
 Under additional assumptions, in Section \ref{sec:linear-response} we prove Proposition \ref{prop:linear-resp-accumulation} needed to prove Theorem \ref{thm:linear-resp} about linear response.
 In Section \ref{sec:examples} we provide a linear response formula for a concrete example and in Section \ref{sec:coupling} we prove Proposition \ref{prop:fundamental-example} that provides the needed tools on standard pairs for the example.